RuiyanGuo/Spatial-Measurement/2DX4_Project/README.md

 This project implements a 3D LIDAR based room scanner.
 The hardware implementation is programmed in C language, the visualization of the scanning result is achieved by Python.
-Folder '2dx4_ds90-1' contains code for hardware implementation.
-Folder
+The hardware utilizes MSP432E401Y microcontroller and the VL53L1X ToF sensor.